britram/taps-transports/draft-ietf-taps-transports.md

 blocking due to the support of unordered and unordered message delivery within multiple streams, UDP-Lite and DCCP provide partial integrity protection.

-A transport service can provide congestion control.
+A transport service can provide congestion control (see {{congestion-control}}).
 TCP and SCTP provide congestion control for use in the Internet, whereas UDP leaves this function to the upper layer protocol that uses UDP.
 DCCP offers a range of congestion control approaches and LEDBAT can support low-priority "scavenger" communication,